-Dr Plant is creator of Armourgel®, a revolutionary material that has been used in a range of products from space ships to bike helmets.
+Dr Plant is the creator of RHEON, a revolutionary material that has been used in a range of products from space ships to bike helmets.
 Recently he returned to Imperial College to do a PhD as part of an entrepreneurial scheme with the Royal Academy of Engineering, where he is a Fellow.

 What was your first design?

 “My history is in essence is a degree in mechanical engineering at Imperial followed by an MA in Industrial Design Engineering run jointly by Imperial College and the Royal College of Art.
 I was lucky enough to be sponsored through that programme by Levis who were very interested in body armour for their work wear market.
 One of the things I worked on while I was on the course was a cycle courier jacket with body armour built into the elbow and shoulder that moved with the musculature of the body but would go rigid when hit.
 The jacket had Phillips electronics built into it and when it was sold it was the world’s first commercially available wearable electronic jacket.
 It was very expensive, but pretty groovy.”

 What did you do next?

 “I went on to stay for a third year that was sponsored by the Helen Hamlyn Research Centre who were looking at living design for older people.
 They were saying that by the time we get to 2020, 50% of our population would be over 50, so really it was looking at how we can protect our future selves.
 I started looking, in a cursory way really, at the similarities between protecting a cycle courier on a bike and protecting the elderly generation.